VISIT THE ROYAL OAK CHAPEL ASH

 The Royal Oak is a community pub with a friendly atmosphere.
 We serve real ales from the Marston’s portfolio which have been recognised for quality by Camra and Marston’s themselves.

-Under normal circumstances we are also a music venue, hosting live music four out of seven days per week.
-These events include open mic nights, local bands, and individual artists playing live in our large outside area.
+we are also a music venue, hosting live music twice a week.
+These events include open mic nights, local acoustic acts , playing live in our large outside area.
 Every year we host our own music festival (Oak Fest) and we participate in a community-wide junction festival, which is a music and arts weekend in and around the west of Wolverhampton.
 We also host a bike festival twice a year with up to 300 bikes on show in our car park.
 And between those big festivals and events, we also host a variety of craft fayres, winter markets and cider festivals.

-We are the reigning Marston’s Venture Pub of the Year as well as the Entertainment Pub of the Year.
-Our pub has been in the Camra Good Beer Guide for the last ten years and Emma was crowned the Camra Mild Merit Champion.
+We are the currently Marstons community pub of the year we recently held the title of Marston’s Venture Pub of the Year as well as the Entertainment Pub of the Year.
+Our pub has been in the Camra Good Beer Guide for the last eleven years and Emma was crowned the Camra Mild Merit Champion.
 Being from the Black Country, mild is part of the staple diet of the common man – so Emma’s award is a very high accolade!
 The Royal Oak also won the Regional Pub of the Year 2012 and we have been nominated twice for the Black Country Music Pub of the Year.

 What makes us unique: